 Office of Energy Efficiency and Renewable Energy, Department of Energy.

-The U.S. Department of Energy (“DOE”) is undertaking an early assessment review to determine whether to amend energy conservation standards for dishwashers.
+The U.S. Department of Energy (“DOE”) is initiating an early assessment review to determine whether any new or amended standards would satisfy the relevant requirements of EPCA for a new or amended energy conservation standard for Packaged Terminal Air Conditioners (“PTACs”) and Packaged Terminal Heat Pumps (“PTHPs).
 Specifically, through this request for information (“RFI”), DOE seeks data and information that could enable the agency to determine whether DOE should propose a “no new standard” determination because a more stringent standard: Would not result in a significant savings of energy; is not technologically feasible; is not economically justified; or any combination of foregoing.
-DOE also seeks comment on the consideration of standards for a “short cycle” product class, as well as on any subject within the scope of this document (including those not topics not specifically raised in this RFI).
-DOE also requests submission of data and other relevant information concerning this early assessment review.
+DOE welcomes written comments from the public on any subject within the scope of this document (including those topics not specifically raised in this RFI), as well as the submission of data and other relevant concerning this early assessment review.

 1. Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

 2. Email: PTACHP2019STD0035@ee.doe.gov.
 Include the docket number EERE-2019-BT-STD-0035 in the subject line of the message.

 3. Postal Mail: Appliance and Equipment Standards Program, U.S. Department of Energy, Building Technologies Office, Mailstop EE-5B, 1000 Independence Avenue SW, Washington, DC 20585-0121.
 Telephone: (202) 287-1445.
 If possible, please submit all items on a compact disc (“CD”), in which case it is not necessary to include printed copies.